kristapsdz/rpki-client/README.md

 It is given filenames by the master process, parses them in-order, and returns the results.
 The returned results are guaranteed to be valid.
+This process performs the bulk of the work.

-The master process is responsible, in orchestrating this pipeline, with determining which files have been downloaded.
+The master process is responsible for orchestrating this pipeline.
+It also outputs valid routes.